TopicalTom/Shoppies/README.md

 # Project Overview

-Before going into how I added the functional requirements for this challenge, I want to quickly go over my thought process behind my version of Shoppies, and why I designed it the way I did.
+There was a brief moment of time where I considered not taking on this UX Development challenge as I only recently got into development and wasn't sure if I was ready as I took a slight break to refresh my knowledge of design.
+However, as somone who is currently one movie away from completing the top 100 movies, and 70 away from completing all 250 top rated movies on IMDB, I couldn't give up the chance to combine my continued love for movies while reinvigorating my new found exploration into development.

-After nailing the initial structure of the project based on the graphic that was provided my design goal was to create a clearer narrative for what users were hoping to accomplish on this page, and provide additional context for what it was they were doing on a moment to moment basis.
+This project, also provided a great chance to to really understand how Design and Development contribute to shaping an experience while challenging me to apply concepts in a practical way.
+Before going into, how I added the functional requirements for this challenge, I want to quickly go over my thought process and areas I focused on when approaching my version of Shoppies:

 <br />